 Trigger Action required Timing Follow up actions Reporting The maximum length of the riverside batter that has a slope between 1:1 and 1:5 will be Management Strategy (EMS) and prepare Incident Report; and restricted to 30-m long so that it can be returned to a 1:5 batter within 12 hours if flooding is predicted.
 The riverside batter will have a slope of no more than 1:5 in the final landform. rehabilitate the area in accordance with the Menangle Sand and Soil Quarry Biodiversity and Rehabilitation Management Plan (BRMP).
 Commence rehabilitation of completed extraction area as soon as practicable, always ensuring that the active extraction area is no more than 0.33 ha, in accordance with Consent Condition B72.
 Ongoing implementation of quarry design.
 Weekly inspections of active quarry area, including installation of pegs/flagging to mark the exclusion zone.
-Monthly review of active quarry area using most recent NearMap (or If any extraction is identified outside of the surveyed extraction area or within the exclusion zone: • cordon off part of the extraction area such that the active extraction area is ≤0.33 ha; • commence rehabilitation as described in the BRMP in the cordoned off area; and • report as an incident/non-compliance as Incident Report: providing details of non-compliance and corrective/remedial actions.
-Annual Report: • progress of actions arising from incident report; and • summary of weekly inspections and monthly reviews. and the Land Market and a described in Section 8 of the EMS and Install woody debris in rehabilitation area (as required by Consent Condition B78) and in restoration area as described in BRMP Section 7.5.
+If any extraction is identified outside of the surveyed extraction area or within the exclusion zone: cordon off part of the extraction area such that the active extraction area is ≤0.33 ha; Incident Report: providing details of non- compliance and corrective/remedial actions.
+Annual Report: • progress of actions arising from incident report; and Monthly review of active quarry area using most commence rehabilitation as described in the BRMP in the cordoned off area; and summary of weekly inspections and monthly reviews. recent NearMap (or equivalent) images. report as an incident/non-compliance as described in Section 8 of the EMS and prepare Incident Report.
+Install woody debris in rehabilitation area (as required by Consent Condition B78) and in restoration area as described in BRMP Section 7.5.
 Ongoing.
 Annual monitoring to confirm that woody debris meets the requirements of Consent Condition B78 (see BRMP Section 8.4).
 Report woody debris installation over the last 12 months in the Rehabilitation and Restoration Site Annual Progress Report as described in BRMP Section 8.8.
 Woody debris should be used to pin brush or mesh surface cover.

 Trigger Action required Timing Follow up actions Reporting Sand and soil extraction within an area that may be inundated by flooding of the Nepean River with a predicted peak flow velocity of >4 m/s during a 1% AEP flood.
 Do not extract sand and soil within the exclusion zone, where predicted the peak flow velocity is >4 m/s during a 1% AEP flood Each extraction area (8A-8C) is to be marked prior to extraction within the substage.
 If any extraction is identified outside of the surveyed extraction area or within the exclusion zone: • cordon off part of the extraction area such that the active extraction area is ≤0.33 ha; • commence rehabilitation as described in the BRMP in the cordoned off area; and • report as an incident/non-compliance as described in Section 8 of the EMS and prepare Incident Report.
 Incident Report: providing details of non-compliance and corrective/remedial actions.
-Annual report: • progress of actions arising from incident report; and • summary of compliance with quarry design. extraction area; and mark the boundaries of the adjacent restoration (no resource extraction) area.
+Annual report: • progress of actions arising from incident report; and • summary of compliance with quarry design. mark all other boundaries of the extraction area; and • mark the boundaries of the adjacent restoration (no resource extraction) area.
 Sand and soil is not to be extracted from outside of the marked extraction area.